Suwayomi/Suwayomi-Server/README.md

 ## How does it work?
 This project has two components:
 1. **server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run apk extensions.
-All this conclude to serving a REST API to `webUI`.
+All this concludes to serving a REST API to `webUI`.
 2. **webUI:** A react SPA project that works with the server to do the presentation.

 ## How do I run the thing?